50 big and small things worth getting rid of this spring

 Plastic bags

-Gather all the unnecessary bags and sacks around the house and take them to a dedicated plastic waste container.
-Buy a sturdy canvas bag or a special folding bag and go to the store with it.
-And take care of nature, and do not pick up excess products.
+Collect all unnecessary bags and bags around the house, take them to a designated container for plastic waste.
+Buy a sturdy canvas bag or a custom foldable bag and go shopping with it.
+And take care of nature, and do not pick up unnecessary products.

 Reusable bags

-If you often go to eco-fairs and always forget to bring a reusable shopping bag with you, then perhaps you have already accumulated a whole collection of such avoseks.
-But it’s hard to call them green unless you use them many times.
-Hand out extra bags to relatives, friends, neighbors or donate to charity.
+If you often visit eco-fairs and keep forgetting to take a reusable shopping bag with you, then you may already have a whole collection of such bags.
+But they can hardly be called eco-friendly unless you use them many times.
+Give extra bags to relatives, friends, neighbors or donate to charity.

 Food containers without lids

-Where did the covers go?
-Perhaps someday astrophysicists will be able to explain to us what kind of black hole absorbs plastic caps from containers (probably the same as men's socks), but for now, hand over all uncompleted parts for recycling.
+Where are the lids?
+Perhaps someday astrophysicists will be able to explain to us what kind of black hole absorbs plastic lids from containers (probably the same as men's socks), but for now, hand over all uncompleted parts for recycling.

 Damaged dishes